Dev

 Deploy

 Push to GitHub and connect your repo at mctx.ai.
-Set your price per request and start earning.
+Your server goes live.

 Full deployment guide at docs.mctx.ai.